Want to visit the Colosseum by night?

 As the season slows down and it gets colder, there are fewer of them.

-Also note it will NOT be available on the Free Sunday (on the first Sunday of each month October - March, and some other dates during the year, like November 4 and April 21, many sites and museums are free for everyone, and there are no special visits that day.)
+Also note it will NOT be available on the Free Sunday or other free dates (on the first Sunday of each month October - March, and some other dates during the year, like November 4 and April 21, many sites and museums are free for everyone, and there are no special visits that day.)

 So for example, in July, when the Colosseum closes at 7pm, they start visits sometime after 8pm, but you might get an entry time of say, 9:40pm.